alpinedev51/alpinedev51/README.md

 -------
 <h3 align="center">:point_right: Current Studies and Interests</h3>

 - 🌱 I'm currently interested in statistical theory, machine learning, deep learning, and data science in various fields.
-I find environmental sciences, computer vision, and sustainable energy particularly motivating fields of application
+I find environmental sciences, computer vision, and sustainable energy particularly motivating fields of application.
+I have an affinity towards understanding theory and rigorous mathematics that has profound applications
-- 🌳 I'm interested in projects that expand the fields of statistics and data science or have applications to environmental conservation, sustainable enery, and/or computer vision
+- 🌳 I'm interested in projects that expand the fields of math, statistics, and data science and/or have applications to environmental conservation, sustainable enery, and/or computer vision
 - 🗣️ Feel free to contact me if you are interested in possibly recruiting me for a position or if you just want to chat!
 - 📫 You can email me at barton.austin.t@gmail.com or message me through my LinkedIn